What is a degree apprenticeship?

 Access to student life…

-The great thing about degree apprenticeships is that you will have access to everything a regular university student would.
+The great thing about being a degree apprentice is that you have access to everything a regular university student would.
 This means you can use the libraries and sports facilities, visit the student union, and take part in societies.
 Depending on your scheme, you may even be offered student accommodation for your time spent at university.

-Another bonus of the degree apprenticeship is the variety of valuable work experiences they can unlock.
-Similarly to graduate schemes, many degree apprenticeships will rotate you around the business, giving you a chance to experience different parts of an organisation and better understand the whole structure of a company.
-It will give you a real insight into different business functions.
+Another bonus is the variety of valuable work experiences they can unlock.
+Like a graduate scheme, many apprenticeship programmes will move you around the business, offering a chance to experience different parts of a company.
+This will give you a real insight into the different functions of a business.

 Not a junior role…